There’s good reason to be optimistic about the future of transgender issues in the workplace.

 Acceptance and awareness of transgender issues is on the rise among both the general population and the business world.
 Between 2002 and 2017, the percentage of Fortune 500 companies that have workplace protections on the basis gender identity has increased from 3 percent to 83 percent.

-Still, a number of troubling issues remain.
+Still, a number of troubling transgender issues in the workplace remain.
 Transgender workers face scattershot legal protections, numerous obstacles in workplace cultures, and high levels of harassment and abuse.
 The key to trans friendly workplaces lies in better understanding their unique challenges, and adjusting practices and policies to their varied needs.

 Trans workers face numerous roadblocks in accessing employment opportunities.

-With an unemployment rate three times higher that of the U.S. average, much of the discrimination faced by transgender workers reveals itself in the employment process.
+With an unemployment rate three times higher that of the U.S. average, much of the transgender employment discrimination faced by these workers reveals itself in the employment process.

 The reality of their degree of societal acceptance—27 percent of Americans say they wouldn’t befriend a transgender person—incentivizes trans applicants to hide their identity in interviews and applications, according to Samantha Allen of the Daily Beast: